nodejs/node/doc/api/vm.md

 When the method `vm.createContext()` is called, the `sandbox` object that is passed in (or a newly created object if `sandbox` is `undefined`) is associated internally with a new instance of a V8 Context.
-This V8 Context provides the `code` run using the `vm` modules methods with an isolated global environment within which it can operate.
+This V8 Context provides the `code` run using the `vm` module's methods with an isolated global environment within which it can operate.
 The process of creating the V8 Context and associating it with the `sandbox` object is what this document refers to as "contextifying" the `sandbox`.